QiHackers

 When someone in a Chinese household feels run down, overstimulated, chilled, or "not quite sick but not right," soup appears very quickly.
 Sometimes it is broth.
 Sometimes it is noodle soup.
 Sometimes it is congee.
 Sometimes it is just the warmest, softest thing available.
 The exact dish changes.
 The logic does not.

-In that sense, soup belongs inside the larger world of Chinese food therapy.
-It is one of the most ordinary ways the philosophy shows up in real life.
+This is why soup belongs naturally inside the larger world of Chinese food therapy.
+It is one of the most ordinary, daily ways that the philosophy of eating for balance and recovery shows up in real life.

 Why It Feels Right When Someone Feels Off

 When people feel off, they often do not want complexity.
-Heavy, greasy, cold, or highly stimulating food can feel like too much.
+Heavy, greasy, cold, or highly stimulating food can feel like too much even before TCM logic is involved.
 Soup and congee reduce friction:

 • they are warm